-6.7 Resolution Support Services Summary
+6.6 Resolution Support Services Summary

-Sheila Parisian presented the D/M SELPA's Resolution Support Services Summary and update.
-She reported there are currently eighteen cases.
+Sheila Parisian reported there have been no filings this year for the D/M Charter SELPA.
 She shared that cases with D/M SELPA are reflecting an increase in Child Find in relation with severe mental health concerns, many students being admitted to hospitals based on suicide attempts, increased aggression at home and with family, and self-injurious behaviors.
-Sheila asked committee members to have their teachers be mindful of students with decreasing grades and decreasing participation.
+Sheila asked committee members to have their teachers to be mindful of students with decreasing grades and decreasing participation.
 DMCC can provide resources and information.